-\end{theorem} The proof of Theorem \ref{them:convegencePIA} follows a similar argument to Theorem 4.1 in \cite{kerimkulov2020exponential}.
-To be specific, at the $n$th iteration, the solution $v^n$ of the Bellman-type ODE \eqref{pia} can be characterized as the solution to a corresponding BSDE $Y^n$.
-By the uniqueness property of the infinite-horizon BSDE, the equivalence between $v^n$ and $Y^n$ is thus established.
-In addition, the solution to the HJB equation \eqref{eq:HJB} can also be represented by a BSDE, which follows directly from Lemma~\ref{lemmad3}, where the key ingredient is the comparison principle for BSDEs.
-Finally, applying the contraction property from Lemma~\ref{lemmaa5}, the desired convergence result follows.
-For a more detailed explanation of the underlying idea of Algorithm~\ref{PIA}, we refer the reader to \cite{kerimkulov2020exponential}.
-Due to the complexity, we postpone the detailed proof together with some preliminary assumptions and lemmas to Appendix \ref{App:B} at the end of the paper.
+\end{theorem} \begin{proof} The proof of Theorem \ref{them:convegencePIA} adapts the arguments in the proof of Theorem 4.1 in \cite{kerimkulov2020exponential}.
+At the $n$th iteration, the solution $v^n$ to the Bellman-type ODE \eqref{pia} is shown to be equivalent to the solution $Y^n$ of a corresponding BSDE, by the uniqueness property of infinite-horizon BSDEs.
+Meanwhile, the solution to the HJB equation \eqref{eq:HJB} is represented via a BSDE using Lemma~\ref{lemmad3}, which hinges on the BSDE comparison principle.
+The convergence then follows from the contraction property in Lemma~\ref{lemmaa5}.
+Given the technical complexity, the detailed proof and auxiliary lemmas are deferred to Appendix \ref{App:B}. \end{proof}